edwin19861218/OneClickDockerUpdater/README.md

-# One click docker updater.
+# One click docker updater
 Auto update your docker containers from fresh images.

 ##### This script takes for granted that you use files like: